 Since different detection thresholds were calculated for different bacterial species, it is expected that each species has a different spectral fingerprint.
-In order to understand the spectral fingerprint of different bacteria, the VI of the PLS models used to quantify bacteria were plotted and analysed (Figure 18 and Figure 19).
-It is interesting to note that all bacterial strains, as well as heterotrophic bacteria have a spectral fingerprint in the TLF region (at 225–237 nm excitation with 340–381 nm emission and 270–280 nm excitation and 330–368 nm emission) however, this fingerprint is different across species.
+In order to examine the spectral fingerprints of different bacteria, the VI of the PLS models used to quantify bacteria were plotted and analysed (Figure 18 and Figure 19).
+All the bacterial strains, as well as heterotrophic bacteria have a spectral fingerprint in the TLF region (at 225–237 nm excitation with 340–381 nm emission and 270–280 nm excitation and 330–368 nm emission) however, this fingerprint is variable across species.
 Furthermore, it is surprising to see the importance of the Rayleigh scatter region and the Raman scatter region for the quantification of bacteria.
 It appears that all strains have some effect on light scattering, which was surprising since Raman spectrometry did not yield good results.
-One explanation for this is that while the Raman spectrum measured in earlier experiments was based on excitation by near-infrared light (785 nm), the spectrofluorometer excited the samples using UV light (200-400 nm) which has much higher energy levels.
-It is difficult to explain what molecular moieties are responsible for the different fluorescence spectra of different species.
-It is clear that proteinaceous substances form a large part of the spectral fingerprint, but the source of these could be entire cells, cell wall components or dissolved proteins and peptides which were excreted by the bacteria and it is not clear from the spectra which of these actually contributes to the spectral fingerprint.
-Further studies are needed to elucidate the precise mechanism of the fluorescence reaction.
-It is clear however that these fluorescence fingerprints are correlated to colony-forming-units, and may thus be further employed in industrial environments.
+One explanation for this is that while the low resolution Raman spectrum was measured with excitation by near-infrared light (785 nm), the EEM were obtained using UV light (200-400 nm) which has much higher energy levels.
+It is difficult to explain currently how chemical composition present in different bacterial cells may be responsible for different fluorescence spectra of species.
+It is clear that proteinaceous substances demonstrating tryptophan-like fluorescence form a large part of the spectral fingerprint, but they may represent entire cells, live or died, cell wall components or dissolved proteins and peptides which were excreted by the bacteria.
+Further studies are needed to elucidate the chemical and biological components leading ti the observed fluorescence fingerprints.
+It is clear however that intensity of these fluorescence fingerprints correlates with the concentration of species, and may thus be further employed in industrial environments.

-Considering the different spectral fingerprints of different species, we hypothesised that a PLS discriminant model can be designed to classify different bacterial species.
-The EEMs of E. coli, B. subtilis and P. aeruginosa pure cultures in distilled water were used alongside the EEMs of clean water to try and classify the samples according to their spectra.
+Considering the spectral fingerprints of different species, we hypothesised that a PLS discriminant model can be designed to classify microorganisms.
+The EEMs of E. coli, B. subtilis and P. aeruginosa pure cultures in distilled water were used alongside the EEMs of clean water to classify the samples according to their spectra.
 Only samples at a high concentration (>104 CFU/ml) were used, and a good classification model was created (Table 9).
 This model has substantial agreement with real classifications (K=0.78), and shows near perfect classification of both E. coli and B. subtilis (16/17 correctly classified samples in the validation set).
 The model poorly distinguishes P. aeruginosa samples from water, although it does not confuse these with other species.
-This strongly suggests that fluorescence spectroscopy full EMM analysis can be used to differentiate between species of bacteria in pure, dense cultures.
-It is not clear exactly why P. aeruginosa is poorly distinguished.
-A bias is not expected since water samples were taken evenly from all sampling days where bacteria were tested equally.
+It is not clear why P. aeruginosa was poorly distinguished.
+A bias was not expected since water samples were taken evenly from all sampling days where bacteria were tested equally.All together, the data analysis suggests that fluorescence spectroscopy of EEMs can be used to differentiate species of bacteria in pure, dense cultures.

 The importance of multivariate statistics